-The Health Care Flexible Spending Arrangement (FSA) allows you to set aside pre-tax dollars to pay for your eligible out-of-pocket health care expenses.
-Eligible medical, vision and dental expenses such as deductibles, co-payments, co-insurance, prescribed over-the-counter drugs, eye glass hardware and other out of pocket expenses incurred by you or your eligible dependent may qualify.
+The Health Care Flexible Spending Account (FSA) allows you to set aside pre-tax dollars to pay for your eligible out-of-pocket healthcare expenses.
+Eligible medical, vision, and dental expenses such as deductibles, co-payments, co-insurance, prescribed over-the-counter drugs, eyeglass hardware, and other out-of-pocket expenses incurred by you or your eligible dependent may qualify.

-The carryover feature allows participants to roll over up to $500 of unused Health Care FSA funds to use the subsequent plan year.
-Any Health Care FSA funds in excess of $500 will be forfeited.
+The carryover feature allows participants to roll over a portion of unused Health Care FSA funds to use in the subsequent plan year.
+Unused funds over the annual carryover limit will be forfeited.

 Processing a Claim

-The Day Care Flexible Spending Arrangement (FSA) allows employees to pay for out-of-pocket, work-related dependent day care costs with tax-free dollars.
-Eligible day care, preschool, before and after school care, and day camps (for children who live with the participant and are 12 years old or younger) and elder care (for a qualifying tax dependent who is physically or mentally incapable of self care) out-of-pocket expenses may qualify.
+The Day Care Flexible Spending Account (FSA) allows employees to pay for out-of-pocket, work-related dependent day care costs with tax-free dollars.
+Eligible day care, preschool, before and after school care, and day camps (for children who live with the participant and are 12 years old or younger), and elder care (for a qualifying tax dependent who is physically or mentally incapable of self-care) out-of-pocket expenses may qualify.